harmonyland/harmonyland.github.io/src/guide/beginner/basic_bot.md

 ## Create Application

-First, you need to create a bot in Discord's Developer Applications page.
-Head to [Applications Page](https://discord.com/developers/applications) and hit `New Application` button.
-A modal will appear asking you for name, enter the bot name you want and hit `Create`!
+First, you need to create a bot on Discord's Developer Applications page.
+Head to [Applications Page](https://discord.com/developers/applications) and hit the `New Application` button.
+A modal will appear asking you for name, enter the bot name you want, and hit `Create`!

 ![Create App Modal](https://cdn.discordapp.com/attachments/454477785390514187/785084613122719764/unknown.png)

-Navigate to `Bot` tab on left-pane, then click on `Add Bot`.
+Navigate to the `Bot` tab on the left-pane, then click on `Add Bot`.
 It will ask you for confirmation, just click on `Yes, do it!`

 ![Add Bot Modal](https://cdn.discordapp.com/attachments/454477785390514187/785085429547925564/unknown.png)

 Aaand your bot now has a life!
 Yes, a life!
 It has successfully become a Discord User.
 Now you can go ahead and invite the bot to your server.
 Now navigate to `OAuth2` tab and scroll down a bit; then select `bot` scope.
-And optionally, below there you can select permissions to give to bot!
+And optionally, below there you can select permissions to give to the bot!

 ![OAuth2 Modal](https://cdn.discordapp.com/attachments/454477785390514187/785087861115453470/unknown.png)

-Copy the link from there and paste in a new tab, select server and `Authorize`!
-Bot will be in your own server!
+Copy the link from there and paste it into a new tab, select server, and `Authorize`!
+The bot will be on your server!

 Uh oh- bot is offline!?
 Don't worry!
 We'll wake up this bot!

 ## Get Bot's Token

 What's a token?
 It acts like a **password** for bots to *login*!
-Never share this to anyone! **Anyone**!
+Never share this with anyone! **Anyone**!

 On the `Bot` page itself, there is a `Copy Token` button - go ahead and click on it!
 Token will be on your clipboard.
 Alternatively, you can `Click to Reveal Token`.

 ![Copy Token](https://cdn.discordapp.com/attachments/454477785390514187/785091642482360360/unknown.png)

 ::: warning
 Token should **NEVER** be shared with **ANYONE**!
-Token gives **complete**, anyone complete access over bot and can destroy it *badly*.
+Token gives **complete**, anyone has complete access over bot and can destroy it *badly*.
 :::

 ::: tip
-In case you really lost it, best way is to reset it using `Regenerate` button on the same page, this will invalidate any previous token.
+In case you lost it, the best way is to reset it using the `Regenerate` button on the same page, this will invalidate any previous token.
 :::

 ## Write Code